gargsaar/singlepage_website_ni/_posts/2020-06-15-science-behind-the-skill-to-convince-others.markdown

 To summarise: a highly valuable skill such as the ability to convince others is something which can be learned.
 Fortunately, there is no rocket science behind this.
 It's all a science of few logical psychology [theories](https://en.wikipedia.org/wiki/List_of_social_psychology_theories) that can be understood easily and used practically.
 So, next time when you want to convince others, try to predict the thought process of your target that can trigger automatic actions in case you want to sell him/her your product, never make a request without a 'BECAUSE', and try to bring in comparison to prove your point or get your idea accepted as people will weigh down a bad idea to accept yours even if it is mediocre.

-The most important trait of any successful individual the world has known is his/her ability to convince others, and, if you can convince yourself, you can convince anybody around you!!
+The most important trait of any successful individual the world has known is his/her ability to convince others.

+> If you can convince yourself, you can convince a lot more people around you!!